brittanyjia17/fastapi_class-11/README.md

 # fastapi_class-11
-this is a quick example of a fastAPI service deployed using verbal
+this is a quick example of a fastAPI service deployed using VERCEL